63a16d97ea4816a7f854483da5031469/ubuntu/Find the IP address of the client in an SSH session.md

-#Find the IP address of the client in an SSH session
+#Find the Login Users' IP address of the client in an SSH session

 	server:~# pinky